-Digital Tablet Devices for Councillor Use
+Digital Device for Council Member Use

-To provide parameters on the provision, use and replacement of digital tablet devices for City of Rockingham Councillors.
+To provide parameters on the provision, use and replacement of a Council Member's digital device.

-All City of Rockingham Councillors using digital tablet devices provided by the City.
-City of Rockingham employees responsible for the support of digital tablet devices for Councillors.
+All City of Rockingham (City) Council Members use digital devices provided by the City.
+City employees are responsible for the support of digital devices.

-Provision of Digital Tablet Devices to Councillors
+Provision of a Digital Device to Council Members

-The City of Rockingham is committed to providing efficient and effective means of supporting elected members in the decision making processes of the Council.
-The Local Government Act 1995 specifies that one of the Chief Executive Officer's functions is to "ensure that advice and information is available to the council so that informed decisions can be made".
-To meet this requirement Council business papers are provided to Councillors in hard copy paper format as a primary source of advice and information.
+The City is committed to providing efficient and effective means of supporting Council Members in the decision making processes of the Council.
+The Local Government Act 1995 specifies that one of the Chief Executive Officer's (CEO) functions is to "ensure that advice and information is available to the council so that informed decisions can be made".

-The City also maintains a digital business paper system which delivers agendas, minutes and other business papers via digital tablet devices.
-Tablet devices may be provided to Councillors for the purpose of accessing Council business papers through the City's specified digital business paper system.
+The City maintains a digital business paper system which delivers agendas, minutes and other business papers via the City issued digital device.
+A digital device will be provided to Council Members for the purpose of accessing Council business papers through the City's specified digital business paper system.